Skip to content

 Magnesium

-Magnesium is a mineral that is essential for many bodily functions, including blood sugar regulation and hormone balance.
-Women with PCOS may be deficient in magnesium, and supplementing with this mineral may help to improve insulin sensitivity and reduce inflammation in the body.
+Magnesium is an essential mineral for many bodily functions, including blood sugar regulation and hormone balance.
+Women with PCOS may be deficient in magnesium, and supplementing with this mineral may help improve insulin sensitivity and reduce inflammation.

 Omega-3 Fatty Acids

-Omega-3 fatty acids are essential fats that are found in fatty fish, nuts, and seeds.
-They have been shown to reduce inflammation in the body and improve insulin sensitivity, both of which may be beneficial for women with PCOS.
+Omega-3 fatty acids are essential fats found in fatty fish, nuts, and seeds.
+They have been shown to reduce inflammation and improve insulin sensitivity, both of which may be beneficial for women with PCOS.

 Herbs have been used for centuries to support reproductive health in women.
 Some herbs that may be beneficial for women with PCOS include: